 Medicare Part D is also called the Medicare prescription drug benefit.
 If you use Medicare, you can join a private health plan that pays for prescription drugs.
-This type of coverage is called Part D. Each plan decides which drugs it will cover and what they will cost.
-So you'll need to look carefully before you choose a plan.
+This coverage is called Part D. Each insurance company that offers a Part D plan decides which drugs it will cover and what they will cost.
+You'll need to look carefully at the details of each plan before you choose one.

 You pay a monthly fee, called the premium, to get prescription drug coverage.
 You still pay the monthly fees for Part B if you have it.

 You can also get Part D benefits by joining one of these types of plans:

 - A Medicare Advantage (Part C) plan that has a prescription benefit

 - A Medicare Cost Plan with prescription medicine benefits

 The premium you pay for one of these plans includes medicine coverage.

 You need to make the decision to get Part D coverage as soon as you're eligible because if you wait, you may need to pay a late enrollment penalty.